 To measure the wear on your tyres and to know when they need replacing, you need to inspect the tread.
-The tread is in direct contact with the terrain you are cycling on and therefore has a direct influence on the tyre's performance.
-A tyre needs to be replaced when the centre lugs are worn down to the same height as the side lugs.
+The tread comes into direct contact with the terrain you are cycling on and therefore determines your tyre's performance.
+A tyre needs to be replaced when the centre knobs are worn down to the same height as the side knobs.

 How to remove your tyre

 To remove your tyre, first deflate the inner tube until no more air comes out.
 Once deflated, use a tyre lever to remove the tyre from the rim.

 How to put your tyre back on